Apothecary closed May 15-July 1 — all orders placed in this window will ship by July 1

-I draw on my training as a priestess, energetic herbalist, and the sentient wisdom and medicine of plants and place to help you achieve this level of wellness.
+I draw on my training as a ceremonialist, clinical herbalist, and the sentient wisdom and medicine of plants and place to help you achieve this level of wellness.
 I act as conduit.
 Seer.
+Weaver.
 Alchemist of energy, matter, and time.
 And I ground this work in the extensive protocols and botanical formulas I divine for my clients.

-My consultations privilege resilience, balance, and honing the intuitive core.
-I intend to help you trust your body’s intelligence, develop enduring relationships with your plant and place allies, and, over time, take your health into your own hands.
+My consultations privilege nourishment revitalization of body and spirit and honing the intuitive core.
+I intend to help you trust your body’s intelligence and develop enduring relationships with your plant and place allies.

 I prioritize bioregionally abundant herbs, as well as herbs specific to the ancestral heritage and lands of my clients.
 I believe plants are some of our oldest ancestors and reuniting plants with their people is a large part of the healing process and my calling to do this work at this time.